Freeing Legion – Ezekiel 8

 Reflection

 Lord, be our Light and our freedom.
-Break any chains of darkness that claim a hold on us.
+Break any chains of darkness that still claim a hold on us.
 Like the demoniac Legion who has been set free, we sit at the feet of Christ, cleansed by Him, in our right mind and spirit.
 We ask for Your blessing and protection against all forms of darkness.
 In Jesus’ name we pray, Amen.